goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 The price per token being paid by subscribers today is [nowhere near their true cost](https://www.theverge.com/ai-artificial-intelligence/917380/ai-monetization-anthropic-openai-token-economics-revenue).
 That price has been subsidised by investors and kept low by AI companies intent on making themselves indispensable.

 While the raw cost of generating a million tokens may be negligible, the rest isn’t.
 With LLMs there are no economies of scale like you would have with normal Software-as-a-Service.
 This is not software you build once then host for a fixed cost with capacity to spare, meaning you could serve thousands of customers for the price of catering to a single one.
 With AI models, increased usage requires a commensurate level of compute: _more customers always cost more_.
-This on top of the expenditure that goes into salaries, rapidly-evolving infrastructure, and cutting-edge research.
+This is on top of the expenditure that goes into salaries, rapidly-evolving infrastructure, and cutting-edge research.
 The data centres everyone wants to build these days aren’t cheap either.

 With rising subscription costs and competitive open-weight models not being quite in reach (yet), what happens when you stop being able to afford AI agents to maintain your complex codebase?

 ---

-There is a benefit to using artificial tools, but we should also be mindful of the risks, the first of which being misunderstanding its value.
+There is a benefit to using artificial tools, but we should also be mindful of the risks, the first of which is misunderstanding its value.

 A lot of companies these days are taking part in what I can only call productivity theatre.
 Hype pressures people to point to token spend, features delivered, or lines of code generated as if they’re indicative of anything useful being done.
 Pushed by leaders desperate to demonstrate they’re doing something with AI, many engage in the wasteful practice known as [‘tokenmaxxing’](https://zapier.com/blog/tokenmaxxing/), a textbook example of Goodhart’s law if I ever saw one.[^tokenmaxxing]